awsdocs/amazon-connect-admin-guide/doc_source/invoke-lambda-function-block.md

   When a synchronous invocation returns an error, Amazon Connect retries up to three times, for a maximum of 8 seconds\.
 At that point, the contact is routed down the **Error** branch\.

 ## Configuration tips<a name="invoke-lambda-function-block-tips"></a>
-+ To use an AWS Lambda function in a contact flow, first add the function to your instance\.
++ To use an AWS Lambda function in a flow, first add the function to your instance\.
 For more information, see [Add a Lambda function to your Amazon Connect instance](connect-lambda-functions.md#add-lambda-function),
-+ After you add the function to your instance, you can select the function from the **Select a function** drop\-down list in the block to use it in the contact flow\.
++ After you add the function to your instance, you can select the function from the **Select a function** drop\-down list in the block to use it in the flow\.

 ## Configured block<a name="invoke-lambda-function-block-configured"></a>